oVirt/ocp-lab-setup/INSTALLATION.md

 ./35-add-ovirt-hosts.sh
 ```

 Add the templates to the RHV.
 If required, modify the vm-worker.template according to your needs first.
-A
 ```bash
 ./40-add-templates.sh
 ```